fvdhoef/aquarius-plus/SDK/docs/getting_started_windows.md

 Type the following command (followed by ENTER) in the terminal:
 ```
-pacman -S make curl gnu-netcat
+pacman -S make curl
 ```
 At the confirmation prompt type Y and ENTER.
 This will install the **make** command needed to run Makefiles.
-It will also install the programs **curl** and **netcat**, used to remotely start programs on your real Aquarius+.
+It will also install the program **curl**, used to remotely start programs on your real Aquarius+.
 You can now close the terminal window.

 Now we are going to add MSYS2 to the PATH: